covid-19-impact-lab/sid/docs/source/reference_guides/policies.rst

 ``contact_policies``
 --------------------

-Contact policies are multipliers on a contact model that are active in certain periods or when the ``states`` fulfills some condition.
+Contact policies are multipliers on a contact model that are active on certain dates or when ``states`` fulfills some condition.
 Here is an example:

 .. code-block:: python

-    def contact_policy_is_active(states):
+    def activate_contact_policy(states):
-        return states["infectious"].mean() > 0.2
+        """Activate policy if 20% of the population are infectious.""" return states["infectious"].mean() > 0.2